Size ranking: 40th

 Capricornus is an unlikely looking creature, with the head and forelegs of a goat and the tail of a fish.
 The constellation evidently originated with the Sumerians and Babylonians, who had a fondness for amphibious creatures; the ancient Sumerians called it SUHUR-MASH-HA, the goat-fish.
 But to the Greeks, who named it Αἰγόκερως (Aigokeros, or Aegoceros in Latin transliteration), meaning goat-horned, the constellation was identified with Pan, god of the countryside, who had the horns and legs of a goat.

 Pan, a playful creature of uncertain parentage, spent much of his time chasing females or sleeping it off with a siesta.
 He could frighten people with his loud shout, which is the origin of the word ‘panic’.
 One of his offspring was Crotus, identified with the constellation Sagittarius.
 Pan’s attempted seduction of the nymph Syrinx failed when she turned herself into a handful of reeds.
-As he clutched the reeds the wind blew through them, creating an enchanting sound.
+This transformation led to a happy discovery: as he clutched the reeds the wind blew through them, creating an enchanting sound.
 Pan selected reeds of different lengths and stuck them together with wax to form the famous pipes of Pan, also called the syrinx.

 Zeus grappled with Typhon, but the monster pulled out the sinews from Zeus’s hands and feet, leaving the god crippled.
 Hermes and Pan replaced the sinews, allowing Zeus to resume his pursuit of Typhon.
 Zeus cut down the monster with thunderbolts and finally buried him under Mount Etna in Sicily, which still belches fire from the monster’s breath.
 In gratitude for these services, Zeus placed the image of Pan in the sky as the constellation Capricornus.